Big Night: Plot

 As they wait for Prima and his entourage to arrive, the dinner party indulges in the exquisite food and partakes in a fabulous celebration.
 Hours go by, however, and it becomes apparent that the famous singer is not coming, although the reporter, impressed by the food, promises to ask his newspaper to send a food critic to give the restaurant a boost.
 Phyllis catches Secondo and Gabriella kissing and runs off to the beach.
 As Gabriella and Pascal leave, she reveals that he never called Louis Prima, thus ending the party.

 Secondo follows Phyllis to the beach where they have a final quarrel.
 Primo and Secondo have a fiery, heart-wrenching argument, chafing at their mutual differences.
 In the wee hours of the morning, Pascal admits to Secondo that he set the brothers up for failure, not as revenge for Secondo's affair with Gabriella, but because the brothers would have no choice but to work for him.
 Secondo refuses him, saying they will never work for him.

 As dawn breaks, Secondo silently cooks an omelette.
-When done, he divides it in thirds, giving one to Cristiano, one for himself, and leaving the remainder in the pan.
+When done, he divides it in thirds, giving one portion to their waiter Cristiano, one to himself, and leaving the remainder in the pan.
 Primo hesitantly enters, and Secondo serves him the last portion.
 Cristiano leaves, as the brothers begin to eat.
 They lay their arms across one another's shoulders, and eat silently.